Neuroberries and neuroscience: How Ārepa feeds the brain

 Several of these trials are looking at the effects of Ārepa on various aspects of mental function, with one looking specifically at stress.
 There are different types of stress, like social stress and workload stress, with the trial currently underway looking at workload stress.
 The study involves bringing people into the lab to do multitasking brain work, simultaneously performing four cognitive tasks, which quite reliably makes people a little anxious and stressed.
 We predict Ārepa will help mitigate some of that.

-There’s also some work going on with the University of Wollongong and Dementia Australia, looking at something called the purple diet, with Ārepa included as part of that diet.
+There’s also some work going on with the University of Wollongong and Dementia Centre for Research Collaboration Australia, looking at something called the purple diet, with Ārepa included as part of that diet.
 Because purple foods are rich in anthocyanins, the study is looking at whether the purple diet can reduce the risk of dementia for people who are at high risk.
 This could be huge.
 Once we hit 60 or 70, the number of people getting dementia doubles every five years.
 If you can delay its onset by five years, you could potentially halve the number of people with dementia.

 We also have several trials going on in New Zealand and Australia looking at longer term effects in different populations, including healthy adults and those with adult ADHD.
 We’re hoping to do some brain-imaging studies to better understand which brain systems are involved in the improvement that Ārepa causes.
 There’s a lot of very active research at the moment, and obviously I’m very excited to see those results come in.